-- 2.3 A total of 300 (net) new dwellings were completed in Worthing in the monitoring period 2018/2019 (the latest reported monitoring period).
-This represents a surplus of 93 against the annualised housing requirement (Core Strategy) of 200 dwellings per annum and a decrease on the previous year's figure of 482 dwellings. - 2.4 To better reflect delivery trends, the latest return must also be considered within the context of a longer term timeframe.
-With this in mind it is clear that there has been a sustained period of 'over-delivery' in recent years (against the 200 dwellings / year requirement).
-In fact, the level of housing completions since 2006 is 3,923 dwellings which against the Core Strategy target, provides a 'surplus' over the last 13 years.
-However, it should be noted that it has never been the intention that the 200 dwelling / year target should be seen as a 'ceiling'.
-Furthermore, as explained above, changes to the planning system have meant that the Council has to reconsider this existing target in light of more recent evidence.
-Work on reviewing the housing target is currently underway as part of the Local Plan review.
+- 2.3 A total of 396 (net) new dwellings were completed in Worthing in the monitoring period 2019/2020.
+This represents a surplus of 196 against the annualised housing requirement (Core Strategy) of 200 dwellings per annum and an increase on the previous year's figure of 293 dwellings. - 2.4 To better reflect delivery trends, last year's return must also be considered within the context of a longer term timeframe.
+With this in mind it is clear that there has been a sustained period of 'over- delivery' in recent years (against the 200 dwellings / year requirement).
+In fact, the level of housing completions since 2006 is 4,312 dwellings which against the Core Strategy target, provides a 'surplus' of 1,512 over the last 14 years (although it should be noted that the Core Strategy has only been in place since 2011).
+However, it should be noted that there is no intention that the 200 dwelling / year target should be seen as a 'ceiling'.
+Furthermore, as explained above and in more detail in the Housing Trajectory section below, changes to the planning system have meant that the Council had to reconsider this existing target in light of more recent evidence.
+Work has been undertaken to review the housing target as part of the Local Plan review and the Submission Draft Worthing Local Plan sets out what it considers to be a realistic target taking into account the evidence and local constraints.